MeNsaaH/git-profile-manager/README.md

 ````

-It can also be installed using install script.
-To do that, you may either download and run the script manually, or use the following cURL or Wget command:

 NOTE: After installation, your current git config will be used as a shared configuration.
 All users inherit from the configuration

 ## Usage